fbaumdicker/goldfinder/phage_preprocessing/Readme.md

                         Map (tab-separated file) with bacteria names in interaction matrix (first column) and pangenome (second column)
   -n PHAGE_MAP, --phage_map PHAGE_MAP
                         Map (tab-separated file) with phage names in interaction matrix (first column) and pangenome (second column)
+  -a, --phage_gene_AND  Only mark phage genes as present if they are present in ALL phages that can infect a bacterium (default:off)
   -o OUTF, --out OUTF   output file
   -r OUTF_REV, --out_rev OUTF_REV
                         output file for reverse encoding of phages